-- xiii International (e.g. International Accreditation Forum), sector programme or UKAS policy on witnessing activities within a cluster of technical activities - B.8.2.4 The following additional factors may be taken into account to select witnessed activities: - number of opinion statements issued; i - number of validators/verifiers; ii - different validators/verifiers; iii - whether auditors are internal staff or external resource; iv - different validatoins/verifications and programmes; v - complex clients, combined and/or integrated VVs, multi-site VVss; vi - vii countries where valisations/verifications are performed; - viii result of previous witnessing activities; - ix complaints, customer surveys; - interested parties and regulators/competent authority requests; Х - xi the scopes/sectors already assessed; - xii experience from other types of accreditation of the VVB; - xiii previous history of the VVB's ability to manage its operations; - xiv level of controls exercised by a VVB over its critical activities; - xv specific programme requirements; and - xvi national agreements with clients. - B.8.2.5 When requested, the CAB shall promptly provide UKAS with a complete and updated schedule of confirmed and planned VVs (dates, location, audit team composition, VV type and scope, etc.), in order to allow UKAS to plan it assessment activities.
+- xiii International (e.g. International Accreditation Forum), sector programme or UKAS policy on witnessing activities within a cluster of technical activities - B.8.2.4 The following additional factors may be taken into account to select witnessed activities: - number of opinion statements issued - ii number of validators/verifiers - iii different validators/verifiers - iv whether auditors are internal staff or external resource - v different validations/verifications and programmes - vi complex clients, combined and/or integrated VVs, multi-site VVss - vii countries where validations/verifications are performed - viii result of previous witnessing activities - ix complaints, customer surveys - x interested parties and regulators/competent authority requests - xi the scopes/sectors already assessed - xii experience from other types of accreditation of the VVB - xiii previous history of the VVB's ability to manage its operations - xiv level of controls exercised by a VVB over its critical activities - xv specific programme requirements - xvi national agreements with clients - B.8.2.5 When requested, the CAB shall promptly provide UKAS with a complete and updated schedule of confirmed and planned VVs (dates, location, audit team composition, VV type and scope, etc.), in order to allow UKAS to plan it assessment activities.